Autofluorescence

 Micrograph of paper autofluorescing under ultraviolet illumination.
 The individual fibres in this sample are around 10 μm in diameter.

-Autofluorescence is the natural fluorescence of biological structures such as mitochondria and lysosomes, in contrast to fluorescence originating from artificially added fluorescent markers (fluorophores).
+Autofluorescence is the natural fluorescence of biological structures (autofluorophores) such as mitochondria and lysosomes, in contrast to fluorescence originating from artificially added fluorescent markers (fluorophores).

 The most commonly observed autofluorescencing molecules are NADPH and flavins; the extracellular matrix can also contribute to autofluorescence because of the intrinsic properties of collagen and elastin.

 Generally, proteins containing an increased amount of the amino acids tryptophan, tyrosine, and phenylalanine show some degree of autofluorescence.

 Autofluorescence also occurs in non-biological materials found in many papers and textiles.
 Autofluorescence from U.S. paper money has been demonstrated as a means for discerning counterfeit currency from authentic currency.